kubermatic/docs/content/advanced/oidc_auth/_index.en.md

 Before we start, the very first thing we need to do is to grant some permissions.
 We are going to utilize an existing `viewer` role and assign it to the user.
 The user name will be taken directly from the email address which will be encoded in `kubeconfig` we are going to create.
-The following command grants read only access to the cluster to `lukasz@loodse.com`.
+The following command grants read-only access to the cluster to `lukasz@loodse.com`.

 ```
 kubectl create clusterrolebinding lukaszviewer --clusterrole=view --user=lukasz@loodse.com